misakimichy/Redux-state-tree/README.md

     4) Since I added one more middleware, add `logger` to `applyMiddleware`'s second argument.

     5) Now once `createStore` is called, before it hits reducers, it invokes `checker` and `logger` middleware.

+14. Connect Redux with React.
+    1) Add `<script>` tags after Redux script tag in `<head>` in index.html.
+To connect Redux with React, I used React, React-DOM, and babel to transpile or compile the JSX code into normal JavaScript that the browser can understand.

+    2) Add babel codes.